 Incretin Mimetics and Pancreatic Cancer

-According to an April 2013 study published in the Journal of the American Medical Association (JAMA), the use of Byetta or Januvia by adults with type 2 diabetes was “associated with significantly increased odds of acute pancreatitis.”
+According to an April 2013 study published in the Journal of the American Medical Association (JAMA), the use of Byetta or Januvia by adults with Type 2 diabetes was “associated with significantly increased odds of acute pancreatitis.”
 Chronic pancreatitis may lead to pancreatic cancer.
-Unfortunately, pancreatic cancer can be an aggressive form of cancer.

 Additionally, a 2011 study published in the medical journal Gastroenterology, showed that diabetics who took Byetta or Januvia were six times more likely to report pancreatitis than those treated with other drugs.
 Diabetics taking Byetta or Januvia were 2.9 times and 2.7 times more likely, respectively, to report pancreatic cancer than those taking other medications.